• Skip to primary navigation

 Instructions

-• Bring to a boil while stirring from time to time.
+• Cook strawberry syrup: Bring to a boil while stirring from time to time.
 Boil on medium-high heat for about 25 minutes, it should be only slightly thickened.
-For a thicker syrup, you can boil it for about 5 minutes more, but don't overdo it or it will turn to jelly.
+For a thicker syrup, you can boil it for about 5 minutes more, but don't overdo it, or it will turn to jelly.

-• Turn off the heat, cover the pot, and let stand for 2 hours.
+• Let cool: Turn off the heat, cover the pot, and let stand for 2 hours.

-• Place a sieve over a clean pot and line the sieve with a clean muslin cloth.
-Pour the syrup into the sieve, fold the hanging parts of the cloth over the strawberries and place a large can or a bowl filled with water on top.
+• Drain syrup: Place a sieve over a clean pot and line the sieve with a clean muslin cloth.
+Pour the syrup into the sieve, fold the hanging parts of the cloth over the strawberries, and place a large can or a bowl filled with water on top.
 Let drain well over several hours.

-• To keep it for longer, process the bottles in a canner or a large pot filled with hot water for 10 minutes.
+• Can strawberry syrup: To keep it for longer, process the bottles in a canner or a large pot filled with hot water for 10 minutes.
 In this case, pour the syrup into bottles that fit in the canner or into jars.

-• Remove from the canner using a jar lifter and wearing oven mitts.
+• Store: Remove from the canner using a jar lifter and wearing oven mitts.
 Let cool completely on kitchen towels.
-When canned, the syrup will keep for 1 year in a dark cool place (pantry, cellar).
+When canned, you can store for 1 year in a dark cool place (pantry, cellar).

 Nutrition